Thursday, September 24, 2015

 Random Reading

-This reading activity was conducted for students classes VII – X to check their ability to read Dzongkha and English fluently and their preparedness and confidence to speak before an audience.
-They were instructed beforehand to ready with two passages, in English and Dzongkha, and read it out as the coordinator of the day randomly called out their roll numbers in the assembly.
-The activity went well as we planned and had the desired result.
+This activity was conducted for students of classes VII to X to test their ability to read Dzongkha and English fluently, as well as their preparedness and confidence to speak before an audience—two skills that rarely overlap in teenagers.
+They were instructed beforehand to prepare two passages, one in English and one in Dzongkha, and read them out when the coordinator of the day randomly called their roll numbers during assembly.
+Nothing builds character like public speaking with no warning.
+The activity went as planned and delivered the desired results—namely, mild terror followed by a sense of accomplishment.

 Selected Reading

-This activity was for the students from classes IV-VI.
-Some of the students who were identified by the teachers were concerned readout either pieces of news or interesting information they wanted to share with their fellow students in the assembly.
-This activity was also successful though many of the students who came forward couldn’t be permitted to present their reading due to time constraints in the assembly.
+This activity was for students of classes IV to VI.
+Some students, identified by their teachers as either brave or unable to say no, read out either news pieces or interesting information they wanted to share with their fellow students during assembly.
+This activity was also successful, though many students who came forward could not be permitted to present due to time constraints.
+In other words, the bell showed no mercy.

 Quiz

-A mini-quiz of two questions related to books and reading was also initiated to evaluate the students’ awareness of popular books, writers and some common literary terms.
-And prizes were awarded instantly to the winners.
+A mini-quiz of two questions related to books and reading was also initiated to evaluate students' awareness of popular books, writers, and some common literary terms.
+Prizes were awarded instantly to the winners—because instant gratification is the best way to encourage long-term learning.
+Or so we tell ourselves.

 Book Talk

-As on every Friday, two students presented reviews of an English and a Dzongkha book.
-The reviews are helping the students to get acquainted with the interesting books in the library and rouse their curiosity to read them.
+As on every Friday, two students presented reviews of an English book and a Dzongkha book.
+These reviews are helping students become acquainted with interesting books in the library and rouse their curiosity to read them.
+"Rouse" is a strong word, but we're optimists.

 Mass Reading

-To facilitate more time for general reading, an hour was created, on Thursday, by deducting five minutes from each period.
-So, after the instructional hours, all students and teachers came out to the open, settled in conducive places and read books of their choice for an hour.
+To facilitate more time for general reading, an hour was created on Thursday by deducting five minutes from each period.
+Mathematics was briefly sacrificed for literature.
+After instructional hours, all students and teachers came out into the open, settled in conducive places (anywhere without direct sunlight and distractions), and read books of their choice for an hour.
+Miraculously, nobody fell asleep.
+Or if they did, they were very quiet about it.

-We are very happy to note here that all the activities we had envisaged went well, leading this year’s Reading Week into a grand success.
-It is hoped that our plans for such activities in the future will also meet with the same grandeur and success.
+We are very happy to note here that all the activities we had envisaged went well, leading this year's Reading Week to a grand success.
+It is hoped that our plans for such activities in the future will also meet with the same grandeur and success—or at least with the same level of student cooperation and minimal chaos.

 Thursday, September 10, 2015